Ryzee119/OpenXenium/README.md

 I do a quick run through of the build process here: https://youtu.be/P6YYViKby74

-To manage your OpenXenium device's flash memory, the [Xenium-Tools](https://github.com/Ryzee119/Xenium-Tools) homebrew program has been moved (here){https://github.com/Ryzee119/Xenium-Tools}.
+To manage your OpenXenium device's flash memory, the Xenium-Tools homebrew program has been moved [here](https://github.com/Ryzee119/Xenium-Tools).

 ## Supported Features
 The VHDL implements the following LPC transactions: